rdignard08/RestGoatee-Core/README.md

 ```
 `-dictionaryRepresentation` returns a dictionary where the keys are the names of the properties and the values are the result of serializing that value.
 A property of type `NSString*`, `NSURL*`, `NSNumber*`, or a primitive will be a value of `NSString*`.  `NSNull*` values stay the same.  `NSArray*`, `NSDictionary*`, and all other `NSObject*` subclasses are output by applying the same rules to their sub objects.

-For an example of the use case see https://github.com/rdignard08/RestGoatee
+For a working example see https://github.com/rdignard08/RestGoatee

 License
 =======